Dr. Christina M. Grozinger

 USDA Agriculture Research Service

-Dr. Edward Buckler is the inaugural National Academy of Sciences (NAS) Prize in Food and Agriculture Sciences recipient.
+Dr. Edward Buckler is the inaugural NAS Prize in Food & Agriculture Sciences recipient.
 Buckler, a US Department of Agriculture-Agricultural Research Service researcher and adjunct professor of plant breeding and genetics at Cornell University, studies the connection between a crop plant’s genetic makeup and the physical traits exhibited by different strains.

 Shortages in crops that provide vitamin A and other key nutrients threat nutrition and food security.
 Buckler’s research combats vitamin A deficiencies, a life-threatening issue in the developing world.
 Buckler and his colleagues used their findings to breed a new kind of maize with 15 times more vitamin A than conventional varieties.
 This biofortified maize is now widely available in Zambia, where more than half of children under the age of five are vitamin A deficient.